TotalCross/totalcross/README.md

 </div>

 ## What is TotalCross?
-TotalCross is tools to make easy and fast GUI creation:
+TotalCross is a tool to make easy and fast GUI creation:

-* [KnowCode](https://github.com/TotalCross/KnowCodeXML):  A computer vision project that aims to help developers build their screens faster based on image made by designers and generate totocross screens ready to run on Android, iOS and Linux ARM devices
+* [KnowCode](https://github.com/TotalCross/KnowCodeXML): A computer vision project to help developers build user interfaces in less time.
+A library that converts a design image to a file that runs android XML UI + TotalCross SDK on Linux Arm, iOS, Android and more;
-* TotalCross SDK (or just TotalCross): Is an open source and free GUI Creator for embedded systems and a framework for developing cross-platform applications for Android, iOS, WinCE, Windows and desktop, Linux desktop and Linux ARM using Kotlin or Java or any Java Based language.
+* TotalCross SDK: Is a free open source GUI Creator and framework for developing cross-platform applications for Embedded Systems, Android, iOS, Wince, Windows and Linux desktop applications, and Linux Arm.
+Current supported languages are Kotlin, Java and any Java Based language.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FTotalCross%2Ftotalcross.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2FTotalCross%2Ftotalcross?ref=badge_shield)